Tim Monich: Career

 Monich has worked as a speech and dialect coach on hundreds of productions for film, television and theater.
 His first on-location film was coaching Arnold Schwarzenegger on the film Conan the Destroyer in 1984.
 "I was just helping him speak English," recalled Monich.
 Actor Donald Sutherland, who Monich coached to speak in various films as a South African, an Englishman, a wealthy New Yorker, a New Englander, a Kansan, a Georgian, an Oregonian, a North Carolinian, a Mississippian, a Michigander, a Minnesotan, and a member of the Polish politburo, once said of him:

 He’s not a mechanic, and he doesn’t impose.
 He comes in from underneath and supports your instincts; he doesn’t try to define them.
 There are many people who do what he does, and by and large they offer constraints.
 He offers liberation.

 Leonardo DiCaprio states that Monich "goes around the world collecting voices like they’re coins … They don’t buy the performance unless I spend time with Tim and get verified."
 Monich has over 6,000 personally recorded accent and dialect samples, assembled over 30 years, from around the world archived in his collection.
 He is known to record accents from television shows such as Book TV, Charlie Rose, and Meet the Press; which are "good for foreign accents, especially those of diplomats, lawyers, and politicians."

 He worked with Carey Mulligan on Felicia Montealegre Bernstein's dialect for Maestro (2023).

 Personal life

-Monich lives in Westport, Connecticut with his wife, dance writer, Linda Szmyd.
+Monich lives in Westport, Connecticut with his wife Linda Szmyd, a dance writer.
 They have two daughters.